Print3M/epic/README.md

 - No code generation and hidden quirks.
 - Built-in dead-code elimination - smallest payloads on the market.
 - One code base for debugging and production
+- Extremely predictable PIC code, no magic, no implicit code includes.

 ## Interesting Observations